opendocument-app/ConanAndroidGradlePlugin/README.md

 ## Why is this needed?

 In order to use Conan dependencies in an Android project, `conan install` needs to be executed before CMake tries to find those libraries.
-This plugin calls `conan install` for all 4 Android's architectures.

 ## How it works

-Conan Android Gradle Plugin creates 4 Gradle tasks: `conanInstall-armv7`, `conanInstall-armv8`, `conanInstall-x86`, `conanInstall-x86_64` - one for each architecture, for which `conan install` will be launched.
+Conan Android Gradle Plugin creates 5 Gradle tasks:

+- Four `conan install` tasks, to install conan dependencies for each architecture: `conanInstall-armv7`, `conanInstall-armv8`, `conanInstall-x86`, `conanInstall-x86_64`.

+- One additional `GenerateConanToolchainFileTask` task, to generate `build/conan/android_toolchain.cmake`.

-`conanInstall` tasks are added as dependencies to module level `preBuild` task and top level `prepareKotlinBuildScriptModel` task, if it's found.
+Tasks are added as dependencies to module level `preBuild` task and top level `prepareKotlinBuildScriptModel` task, if it is found.

-`preBuild` task is executed before building Android project. `prepareKotlinBuildScriptModel` task is executed when doing Android Studio sync.
+`preBuild` task is executed before building Android project. `prepareKotlinBuildScriptModel` task is Android Studio sync task.

 ## How to use